Pasadena locals are passionate about their pets, so it's no surprise that dogs are welcome to join their owners on vacation here.

 The Stand's elevated American classics can also be savored al fresco.
 You can nosh on hot gourmet hot dogs and burgers with your four-legged friend at the original Dog Haus Biergarten location adjacent to Big Bang Theory Way in Old Pasadena.

-My Vegan Restaurant caters to plant-based diets and pet owners with a few outside table and water bowls provided upon request.
+My Vegan Restaurant caters to plant-based diets and pet owners with a few outside tables and water bowls provided upon request.
 Equally health-conscious and nutritious, True Food Kitchen is "friendly to friendly dogs."

 For a fine dining experience in a historic setting, The Raymond 1886 restaurant allows dogs on their serene patio.
 This is just a sampling of the more than 50 local restaurants with pet-friendly patios.
 Find a comprehensive list here.